 - ➡ Ensuring timely and Safe collection and transport of faecal sludge and septage: Encouraging a shift towards scheduled desludging of septic tanks, pit latrines, etc. (periodically within 2 3 years) in all ULBs, while generating awareness and incentivizing households for the same.
-The process would ensure complete containment of waste with no direct human contact with the waste under any circumstance.
-However, the innovative mechanism or technology can be also explored to increase the average desludging period of containment. - Complete treatment of all collected waste: All collected Faecal sludge should reach the treatment facility (without arbitrary and illegal disposal) and treated as per standards for safe disposal/reuse.
+The process would ensure complete containment of waste with no direct human contact with the waste under any circumstance. - Complete treatment of all collected waste: All collected Faecal sludge should reach the treatment facility (without arbitrary and illegal disposal) and treated as per standards for safe disposal/reuse.
 System of incentives and vis-à-vis imposition of penalties will be tool to monitor desludging operators and to ensure disposal at designated locations.
-There will be greater use of technologies that consume very less power and use biological processes. - ☼ Create enabling institutional environment and strengthening regulatory framework: The mandate, roles & responsibilities of all government departments and other stakeholders would be clearly defined and necessary steps taken for augmenting their capacities.
+There will be greater use of technologies that consume very less power and use biological processes. - ☐ Create enabling institutional environment and strengthening regulatory framework: The mandate, roles & responsibilities of all government departments and other stakeholders would be clearly defined and necessary steps taken for augmenting their capacities.
 Appropriate institutions, management & monitoring systems and standard procedures would be in place at state and city level that incrementally strengthen FSSM operations in urban areas.
-Necessary steps would be taken to augment capacities at state, city and community level for government officials, service providers, residents,
+Necessary steps would be taken to augment capacities at state, city and community level for government officials, service providers, residents, etc. The institutional framework would also enable an environment conducive for greater participation of private sector.

-- etc. The institutional framework would also enable an environment conducive for greater participation of private sector. - Gender Equity and Social Inclusion: Due emphasis to be given to Gender equity and social inclusion where women are seen as active change agents and participants and not merely recipients of interventions.
+Gender Equity and Social Inclusion: Due emphasis to be given to Gender equity and social inclusion where women are seen as active change agents and participants and not merely recipients of interventions.
 This will help to mitigate gender based sanitation insecurity arising due to lack of safe sanitation facilities and practices by reducing health, nutrition and care giving burdens.